 6. Create a holiday catering menu

 Another revenue stream to consider is creating a holiday catering menu, especially for corporate or family gatherings.
 You’ll want to focus on the most popular and profitable items, calculate the labor cost, and ensure your profit margins for large-volume orders are sizeable enough to make it worth the effort.

 For all these moments of holiday menu building, consult our free Menu Engineering Course to help you ensure your holiday menus drive as much profit as possible.

-Take out and delivery have been the two leading revenue-generating options for restaurants looking to stay afloat during the pandemic.
+Takeout and delivery were the two leading revenue-generating options for restaurants looking to stay afloat during the pandemic.
 Off-premise dining continues to thrive in 2023 and here's everything you need to know.

 7. Get your inventory orders in